 The Luxury Estate Grand Prix takes place once a year in cities around the world.
-It is a two stage Ideas and design-build Competition with the aim of identifying innovative proposals for new free standing Residential houses this year in Montreal Canada that will be built immediately.The competition is both a race that pushes the boundaries of the concept of house design and an opportunity of exposure.
+It is a two stage Ideas and design-build Competition with the aim of identifying innovative proposals for new free standing Residential houses this year in Montreal Canada that will be built immediately.The competition is both a race that pushes the boundaries of the concept of house design and an opportunity for exposure.

 The competition is open to anyone worldwide including designers, architects, landscape architects, artists, engineers and students and all professionals in areas related to architecture.

 We invite you to create innovative solutions to tackle the challenges presented, with the winning designs demonstrating a high degree of expression and creativity in fulfilling new ideas for housing, addressing innovation, sustainability, efficiency, and aesthetic.
-The entire concept of the competition revolves around the selection among cutting edge, futuristic residential home designs that reflect and are adapted to modern days, those that includes elements of comfort, energy balance, aesthetic, practicability, and efficiency, all geared towards a futuristic concept of residential home building.
+The entire concept of the competition revolves around the selection of cutting edge, futuristic residential home designs that reflect and are adapted to modern days, those that includes elements of comfort, energy balance, aesthetic, practicability, and efficiency, all geared towards a futuristic concept of the residential home building.

-The competition comprises of a two stage selection process from which a jury will select a shortlist of up to 30 winners selected to move to the second round.
+The competition comprises of a two-stage selection process from which a jury will select a shortlist of up to 30 winners selected to move to the second round.

 The basic concept is to offer residents an exceptional quality of life thanks to its green spaces, 20,000 trees already planted, its numerous lakes and open squares, and its proximity to downtown Montréal.

-In front of the Bassin de la Brunante there are short streets their names drawing their inspiration from aerospace, exploration, nature and geography: Charles-Darwin street, Nelligan square, Place de l’Himalaya, etc. all surrounding the magnificent Challenger golf course..
+In front of the Bassin de la Brunante there are short streets their names drawing their inspiration from aerospace, exploration, nature and geography: Charles-Darwin street, Nelligan square, Place de l’Himalaya, etc. all surrounding the magnificent Challenger golf course.

 Themes & Objectives